Multi-tracer power spectra and bispectra: Formalism: Fisher information on

-The attributes of the nominal surveys were selected to produce a large $|b_1^J\,b_\Psi^I-b_1^I\,b_\Psi^J|$.
-The results in \cref{fig:cumsigfnl_Euclid_DESI_ELG} indicate that in the general benchmark case -- i.e. with no additional assumptions -- this is not enough to achieve an optimal gain from the multi-tracer approach.
 Apart from the dependence on PNG type shown in \cref{fig:cumsigfnl_Euclid_DESI_ELG}, additional parameters have a significant effect on the level of improvement achieved by the multi-tracer.
-The main tracer-dependent variables that affects $\sigma(\fnl)$, besides the linear and PNG biases ($b_1^I$ and $b_\Psi^I$), are the number densities $\bar{n}_I$, which in turn affect the stochastic contributions in \cref{stoch-st}.
-In addition, for the bispectrum, higher-order bias parameters, e.g. $b_2^I$, will have an effect on the constraining power.
+The main tracer-dependent variables that affect $\sigma(\fnl)$, besides the linear and PNG biases ($b_1^I$ and $b_\Psi^I$), are the number densities $\bar{n}_I$, which in turn affect the stochastic contributions in \cref{stoch-st}.
+In addition, for the bispectrum, higher-order bias parameters such as $b_2^I$ will have an effect on the constraining power.

-Further examination is needed on the parametric behaviour of the multi-tracer power spectrum and bispectrum, in order to determine the tracer properties that maximise gain from combining their information.
+Further examination is needed into the parametric behaviour of the multi-tracer power spectrum and bispectrum, in order to determine the tracer properties that maximise gain from combining their information.
 Here we confine attention to local PNG, and we fix the redshift at $z=1$.
 Note that $b_\Psi\rightarrow b_\Phi$ for local PNG, as follows from \cref{psiphi} with $\alpha=0$.